taddeseanb/kenya-hub/docs/developer/tutorial-data-management/7-providing-mapservices.md

 We've selected mapserver for this training, because of its robustness and low resource consumption.
 Mapserver is configured using a configuration file, a [mapfile](https://www.mapserver.org/mapfile/).
-The mapfile defines metadata for the dataset and how users interact with the dataset, mainly the color scheme (legend) to draw a map of the dataset.
+The mapfile defines metadata for the dataset and how users interact with the dataset, mainly the colour scheme (legend) to draw a map of the dataset.

 Various tools exist to write these configuration files, such as [Mapserver studio](https://mapserverstudio.net/),